vlang/v/vlib/vweb/README.md

 }
 ```

-### Fallback route
+### Cusom not found page
-You can implement a fallback `not_found` route that is called when a request is made and no
+You can implement a `not_found` route that is called when a request is made and no
-matching route is found.
+matching route is found to replace the default HTTP 404 not found page.

 **Example:**